justkow/k3s-openfaas-setup/README.md

 ssh -L 3000:localhost:3000 user@10.73.4.40
 ```

 Now access Grafana web UI in your browser (http://127.0.0.1:3000).
 When asked about credentials provide login=admin and password=`your_password`.
-Then navigate to `Data sources>Add data source`, select Prometheus and provide its address:
+Then navigate to `Data sources>Add data source`, select Prometheus and provide this address:
 ```bash
 http://prometheus.openfaas.svc.cluster.local:9090
 ```